By: Jeremy Neisser

 - THIS MEN'S SHOE IS FOR: Runners looking for a supportive shoe that's soft and smooth, the Adrenaline GTS 21 offers an improved ride and reliable support for however your body moves so you can forget the shoes and enjoy the run.
 This Brooks Adrenaline GTS 21 is a certified PDAC A5500 Diabetic shoe and has been granted the APMA Seal of Acceptance.

-The most glaring consideration that needs to be made is to look at each case individually, sure most neutral runners might benefit from a modern stability shoe in their rotation for easy days or long runs, but definitely not all of them.
+The most glaring consideration that needs to be made is to look at each case individually, sure most flat feet and neutral runners might benefit from a modern stability shoe in their rotation for easy days or long runs, but definitely not all of them.

-Can Neutral Runners Wear Stability Shoes - The Verdict
+Can Neutral Runners Wear Stability Running Shoes - The Verdict

 After looking at both sides of the argument and taking modern stability technology into account I think that the answer is that generally, YES neutral runners CAN wear modern stability shoes.